Workers’ Compensation Answers

 If you are already receiving weekly lost time benefits, generally (with limited exceptions) your employer or the insurance company must give you 21 days’ notice before stopping or reducing your weekly lost time benefits.
 This must be mailed to you via certified mail.
 You can dispute this by filing a petition with the Maine Workers’ Compensation Board.
 If you dispute this, an administrative law judge will decide whether you should continue to receive weekly lost time benefits until a final hearing and a final decision.
 You should have an attorney assist you with this.

+In Maine, workers’ compensation attorneys representing injured workers generally get paid by a “contingency fee.”
+This fee is based on winning benefits for you.
+There is no upfront fee necessary.
 Maine law caps attorney fees in workers’ compensation matters at a maximum of 10% of a settlement, or 30% of any back benefits (known as “accrued benefits” or “retroactive benefits”) your attorney gets for you.

 Speak With A Lawyer To Get More Answers